qbilius/psychopy_ext/README.md

 experiments, behavioral and functional magnetic resonance imaging (fMRI) data analyses, and publication quality (i.e., pretty) plotting using a unified and relatively rigid interface.
-Unlike PsychoPy, MVPA or matplotlib that are very flexible and support multiple options to suit everyone’s needs, the underlying philosophy of psychopy_ext (https://github.com/qbilius/ psychopy_ext) is to act as the glue at a higher level of operation by choosing reasonable defaults for these packages and providing patterns for common tasks with a minimal user intervention.
+Unlike PsychoPy, MVPA or matplotlib that are very flexible and support multiple options to suit everyone’s needs, the underlying philosophy of psychopy_ext is to act as the glue at a higher level of operation by choosing reasonable defaults for these packages and providing patterns for common tasks with a minimal user intervention.

 For example, each experiment is expected to be a module with classes in it representing